CumulusNetworks/docs/content/cumulus-linux-44/Layer-2/Bonding-Link-Aggregation.md

 {{< /tabs >}}

 {{%notice note%}}
-- The bond is configured by default in IEEE 802.3ad link aggregation mode.
+- By default, the bond uses IEEE 802.3ad link aggregation mode.
 To configure the bond in balance-xor mode, see {{<link url="#configure-bond-options" text="Configuration Parameters">}} below.
 - If the bond is *not* going to be part of a bridge, you must specify an IP address.
-- The name of the bond must be compliant with Linux interface naming conventions and unique within the switch.
+- Make sure the name of the bond adheres to Linux interface naming conventions and is unique within the switch.
-- Cumulus Linux does not currently support bond members at 200G or greater.
+- Cumulus Linux does not support bond members at 200G or greater.
 {{%/notice%}}

-When networking is started on the switch, bond0 is created as MASTER and interfaces swp1 thru swp4 come up in SLAVE mode, as seen in the `ip link show` command:
+When you start networking, the switch creates bond0 as MASTER and interfaces swp1 thru swp4 come up in SLAVE mode:

 ```
 cumulus@switch:~$ ip link show